 QUESTION: We submitted a petition to recall the board and they immediately appointed new directors to replace themselves.
 They claim that a new board new exists and the recall is moot.
 We believe they will let recall emotions cool and have their appointees resign and reappoint the original directors back onto the board.
 Is that legal?

-is the method of replacement.
-With an election, the membership selects a board of their choosing.
+ANSWER: Such actions subvert the recall process, which includes an election.
+With a successful recall, the membership selects a board of their choosing.
 That process is undermined when a board refuses to proceed with a recall because it, rather than the membership, selected their replacements.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.